 You can check the PPI and colour space of the inserted image.

 If your PPI is less than 75PPI, you risk low quality and pixelated print.
 If you have the image in higher resolution, we highly recommend using it as it’s the best way to improve your print.
 If you don’t have any higher resolution imagery then we suggest upscaling the image in Photoshop.
-By using the “Remove JPEG Artifacts” Neural Filter before the upscale, you’ll receive better results than you expect.
+By using the “Remove JPEG Artifacts” Neural Filter before the upscale, you may receive better results than you’d expect.
 Remember that in most cases, people will be viewing your graphics from over a metre or more away.
 Although crisp graphics are what we aim for, a little blurriness is much better than pixelated prints.

 Another key point is to provide any logos in vector format rather than rasterised.
 Vector, i.e. the original linework, provides super-crisp print when printed at large scale as the lines are created mathematically rather than set-size pixels.

 Image resolution is undoubtedly the most important point on our list of Illustrator practices for exhibition graphics.
 By using high-resolution imagery and vector logos and text, you can be certain of beautiful stand graphics ✨